Our Expert Community

 Web design, Visualization, Project management

 Mihaela joined CMDS in January 2018, fulfilling throughout her time spent with the center a variety of roles ranging from administration to project management, and research.
 She has been since 2017 a climate policy and climate data analyst with Urban Nature Atlas, under a Horizon 2020 scheme managed by Central European University.
-Mihaela became more engaged with data and data visualization and as such she is pursuing a Master’s in Computer Sciences with Stockholm University, expecting to graduate in 2023.
+Mihaela pursued a Master’s in Computer Sciences with Stockholm University.

 Free time: gardening (orchards in particular), reading utopian and dystopian novels, bird watching.